-BLM estimates 67,027 wild horses and burros roam across 10 western states as of March 2016.
-This is an increase of 8,877 animals (15.3%) over March 2015 population estimates, continuing the trend of 15-20% annual population growth.
+BLM estimates 72,674 wild horses and burros roam across 10 western states as of March 2017.
+This is an increase of 5,973 animals over March 2016 population estimates, even after the application of fertility control and removal of over 3,000 animals.
 This population estimate exceeds the ecologically-based appropriate management level (AML) of 26,715 animals.

-More than 40,000 excess animals are currently on BLM rangelands (149% over capacity).
-Onrange populations are doubling every 4 to 5 years under the current management regime.
+More than 45,959 excess animals are currently on BLM rangelands (173% over capacity).
+On-range populations are doubling every 4 to 5 years under the current management regime.

-BLM gathered and removed 3,819 animals during FY2015.
-Note: these removals are in addition to the on-range population growth; the on-range population would actually grow by >12,000 per year without any removals.
+BLM gathered and removed 3,320 animals during FY2016 (499 less than FY2015).
+Note: these removals are in addition to the on-range population growth; the on-range population would actually grow by >9,000 per year without any removals.
 The BLM has generally gathered and removed fewer horses and burros in recent years and only intends to remove ~3,500 animals per year in the future.
 This level of removals will not keep pace with on-range population growth.

 Fertility control applications have also been limited and ineffective.
-The BLM applied fertility control to 469 individuals in FY2015.
-Sterilization is being researched, but has not yet been implemented.
+The BLM applied fertility control to 467 individuals in FY2016.
+Sterilization is being discussed, but has not yet been implemented.